joshfrench/om-wiki-fork/Advanced-Tutorial.md

 resource management (of the go loops) and a considerable amount of ceremony.

-Om 0.8.0-alpha1 now offers a new tool - reference cursors.
+From version 0.8.0, Om offers a new tool for this - reference cursors.
 Reference cursors are like cursors but they have the novel property of representing an identity in the application state that you can *observe*.
 Observation is similar to React event handlers - there is no need